Francisco Javier López Peña: International reactions

 López Peña's arrest was widely approved.

 A statement from the French Prime Minister called López Peña "one of the historic leaders" of ETA, and added that he had been wanted by police for 20 years.
 The statement also said, "The success of this operation illustrates again the remarkable quality of the anti-terrorist cooperation between France and Spain."

 Spanish Prime Minister José Luis Rodríguez Zapatero hailed the arrests as "another important step in the victory of democracy against terror."
 He added that the raid had "delivered a severe blow to the leadership of the terrorist group ETA."

 Spanish Interior Minister Alfredo Pérez Rubalcaba called the arrests "the hardest setback" ever for ETA.
 He went on to say "This is not just another police operation in the sense that one of the detained, Francisco Javier López Peña, is in all likelihood at this moment the person with most political and military weight in the terrorist group ETA."
 Upon his return to Madrid, precipitated by arrest, Rubalcaba stated that he believed these leaders "are behind or even ordered the latest killings."
 Rubalcaba called the arrests a big victory in Spain's decades-old battle against ETA, "We are closer to the end, but this is not the end."
 He added "The four had a decisive participation in the attacks in Barajas and Castellon", and hence "It is an operation of an enormous importance."
 Luis Ignacio Iruretagoyena was also detained, of whom Rubalcaba said, "Iruretagoyena is considered by police to be the maximum expert in the making of bombs within ETA."

 On May 27, Rubalcaba said that the state is stronger and ETA is crippled. e announced plans to recruit more police for the security services in dealing with ETA.
 However, he warned that while the state is "stronger than ever", the capacity for ETA to "harm us a lot" still existed.
 In speaking before the Interior Committee at the Spanish Parliament he hailed the arrest of López Peña as a critical blow to the group.

 On May 30, ETA released a statement exclaiming despite the arrest "the fight for an independent Basque homeland will continue".
 The statement, sent to Basque newspaper Gara, read "If there is no adequate attention to the root of the problem, the conflict will persist."
 It went on to state, "they (French and Spanish government) will be forcing us to keep on fighting."

 Death

-After suffering a heart attack on 30 March he was hospitalized in Paris.
+After suffering a heart attack on the 30th of March, López Peña was hospitalized in Paris.
 His death came in the same month as other Basque prisoners' deaths.
 His family complained that they had only learned of his death when they came to visit him.